stefan-b-jakobsson/x16-smc-bootloader/README.md

 The reason for this is explained in the SMC reset process below.

-## SMC reset process
+## SMC Reset Process and Starting the Bootloader Recocvery Update

-The SMC is reset when first connecting it to power or when reset pin #10 is grounded.
-On reset, execution always starts at the reset vector (address 0x0000).
+The SMC is reset when first connecting it to power or when the reset pin (#10) is grounded.
+On reset, execution always starts from the reset vector (address 0x0000).

-When the bootloader is installed, the reset vector always jumps to the bootloader main vector (address 0x1e00), as described above.
+When the bootloader is installed, the reset vector is set to jump to the bootloader main function (address 0x1e00), as described above.

 The bootloader main function checks if the Reset button is being pressed.
-If the button is pressed, the computer is powered on and the update process is started.

 If the Reset button is not pressed, the bootloader jumps to the EE_RDY vector (address 0x0012).
 The firmware's original reset vector is moved here during the update process, as described above.

+If the button is pressed, the computer is powered on and the update process is started.

+The update process is usually started by the update program that runs on the X16 by requesting the firmware to call bootloader address 0x1e02.
+Starting the process by holding down the Reset button is primarily intended for recovery of an inoperable (bricked) SMC.

-## Fail safe
+## Fail-Safe

-The bootloader was designed to be as fail safe as possible:
+The bootloader was designed to be fail-safe.
+In many cases the bootloader recovery update process can be started even if the firmware is inoperable (bricked).

+The fail-safe was designed especially with these situations in mind:

-- Firmware erase starts from the last page and ends with the first page.
-If the update process is aborted during the erase stage before the first page has been erased, the reset vector is still unchanged.
-The recovery process update process can be started by holding down the Reset button when connecting power to the computer.
+- Update process interrupted during the firmware erase stage: Firmware erase starts from the last page.
+If interrupted during this stage, the reset vector at address 0x0000 is still unchanged, and a recovery update can be started.

-- If the update process fails after all pages have been erased but before any new data has been written to flash memory, execution will still end up at bootloader main vector, as erased firmware (value 0xff) is interpreted as NOPs.
+- Update process interrupted after the whole firmware has been erased but before writing any parts of the new firmware to flash memory: When erasing the flash memory all words are set to byte value 0xffff, which is interpreted as No Operation (NOP) by the SMC hardware.
+Execution starts from the reset vector at 0x0000 and continues until the first non NOP instruction at 0x1e00, the bootloader main function.
+This makes it possible to start the recovery update in this situation.

-- If the the update process fails after writing new data to the first page, the reset vector will jump to the bootloader main vector making it possible to do a recovery update by holding down the Reset button.
+- Update process interrupted after writing parts of the new firmware to flash memory: The first page written to flash memory holds the reset vector that jumps to the bootloader main function making it possible to start the recovery update.

-## SMC memory map
+## SMC Memory Map

 | Byte address  | Size        | Description                |
 |-------------- |-------------| ---------------------------|